On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits

-Where, $\alpha$, $\beta$, $\gamma$ and $M_{0}$ are free fitting parameters.
-This basically allows the relation to have two different slopes depending on the stellar mass range.
-The $\alpha$ and $\beta$ represent the slopes of the relation and the characteristic mass, $M_{0}$ determine the stellar mass at which the slope of the relation changes.
-However, this relation is not very sensitive to the characteristic mass, $M_{0}$, therefore, this can be defined from the size dispersion relation as follows (equation 19 in S03):
+where, $\alpha$, $\beta$, $\gamma$, and $M_{0}$ are free fitting parameters.
+This basically allows the relation to have two different slopes depending on the stellar mass range. $\alpha$ and $\beta$ represent the slopes of the relation, and the characteristic mass, $M_{0}$, determines the stellar mass at which the slope of the relation changes.
+However, this relation is not very sensitive to the characteristic mass, $M_{0}$, therefore, this can be defined from the size dispersion relation as follows (Equation (19) in S03):

-where $\sigma_{1}$ and $\sigma_{2}$ are also free fitting parameters (representing size dispersions at low and high masses) and $M_{0}$ is the characteristic stellar mass at which $\sigma_{ln R}$ significantly changes.
-Size dispersions as a function of stellar mass for late-type and early-type galaxies are shown in bottom panels of Figure \ref{fig4} (left and right panels, respectively).
+where $\sigma_{1}$ and $\sigma_{2}$ are also free fitting parameters (representing the size dispersions at low and high masses) and $M_{0}$ is the characteristic stellar mass at which $\sigma_{ln R}$ significantly changes.
+Size dispersions as a function of stellar mass for late-type and early-type galaxies are shown in the bottom panels of Figure \ref{fig4} (left and right panels, respectively).
 The best fits to the data points are shown as solid blue and red lines and the best-fit parameters are presented in Table 1.

-For late-type galaxies, the median size dispersions decrease at stellar mass greater than $\sim4\times10^{10} \msun$ consistent with S03.
-The mass-size relation for these galaxies are also consistent with S03 (dashed line).
+For late-type galaxies, the median size dispersions decrease at stellar masses greater than $\sim4\times10^{10} \msun$, consistent with S03.
+The mass-size relation for these galaxies is also consistent with S03 (dashed line).
 The size dispersions for early-types also behave similarly and decrease for massive galaxies above a characteristic mass around $4\times10^{10} \msun$.
-However, due to low number of objects at these high mass bins, it is not clear how significant this effect is.
+However, due to low number of objects in these high-mass bins, it is not clear how significant this effect is.